 “I think the Tea Party has been a very great good for the kind of change that needs to happen” Levin said.
 “It’s a source of great energy.
 It’s a reaction to the right kinds of problems.
 It didn’t arise with a policy mentality.
 A real grass-roots movement doesn’t, generally.”Tanenhaus concludes: “Levin and company, who do have the policy mentality, will happily fill in the blanks.”

+As service to VDARE.com readers, I have waded through the “Reform Conservatives’” new manifesto, Room to Grow (PDF).
 To look on the bright side: at least it identifies the middle class as the political center of gravity and notes that “two-thirds of Americans think it is harder to reach the American Dream today than it was for their parents.”
 “A rising cost of living amid stagnant wages,” rising education costs, rising work hours, and declining upward mobility should be directly addressed by conservatives instead of taking shelter in “broad abstractions about the economy.”
 Senator Jeff Sessions would agree.

 But Sessions has a solution: cut immigration.
 The Reform Conservatives can only offer wonkery such as:

 Because we’re going to have “Reform Conservatism” stuffed down our threat for some time to come, I decided it was worth examining the positions of the contributors individually.
 Unfortunately, the past statements of leading “Reform Conservatives” on the issue, where they even exist, are not particularly encouraging.

 Drudge headlines a story about Obama's "Cloward-Piven strategy" to achieve a "new Socialist order"?
 Yikes.